How we teach Maths

 Maths is taught through a variety of different ways.
 Many lessons contain an element of hands on learning to help the children develop a firm foundation of maths concepts.
 At The Trinity Primary Academy we have invested a lot of money in up dating our resources for maths including purchasing sets of 2D and 3D shapes, counting beads, clocks, a variety of measuring instruments, dice, spinners and maths games.

-Mrs Allender and Miss Dyer are our Maths subject leader and will be happy to answer any questions you might have.
-Please contact them at: email@example.com or firstname.lastname@example.org
+Miss Dyer is our Maths subject leader and will be happy to answer any questions you might have.
+Please contact her at: email@example.com

 What is a mastery curriculum?